-Ross's son Harry (Bachelor of Arts ’19) has heeded his advice, finally completing his degree while preparing to move to The Netherlands, where he will live with Dutch partner Anouk; and daughter Aynsley has decided to relocate to the Sunshine Coast with husband Cam.
-All, especially Robyn, are looking forward to celebrating Harry’s impending nuptials in Europe (another item to cross off the bucket list, and another vote of thanks to the NDIS for providing the bi-valve air mask Ross will need on the plane).
+Ross’s son Harry (Bachelor of Arts ’19) has heeded his advice, completing his degree and preparing to move to The Netherlands to live with Dutch fiancé Anouk.
+Daughter Aynsley, previously a rural and remote nurse in Nhulunbuy in the Northern Territory, has relocated to the Sunshine Coast with husband Cam.
+All are looking forward to celebrating Harry’s impending nuptials in Europe.

 So, does Ross have any theories of his own about why he became ill?

 “I think it’s because I had an abrupt lifestyle change –I suddenly stopped a lot of physical work and just sat around a lot – but really, I have no idea.

 “I am trying to make sense of it myself and focus on every day being good if I can see some beauty or make some contribution.
 I listen to music a lot and watch nature, and I have made myself available for any and all clinical research programs I am eligible for; I just need to get my lung function up.

 “Hope is what you lose when you have a terminal illness, but I’d like to ‘keep hope alive’ for those in future.”

 To find out how you can help support Motor Neurone Disease research at UQ, visit UQ's Not if, when giving page for MND.